This is a major update to my research series on this 1930s jewelry manufacturer, containing a number of newly discovered examples and design elements.

-Here’s the same bow (sadly, no photo of the entire necklace) in black and white which was also the first time I’ve seen them use that colorway.
-It’s been bugging me for the past three years of research – literally! – that no purely black-and-white examples had turned up… and finally, here it is.
-Love the way they applied the enamel to the tubular mesh chain in order to get a checkerboard appearance.
+Here’s the same bow (sadly, no photo of the entire necklace) in black and white which was also the first time I’ve seen them use that exact colorway.
+It’s been bugging me for the past three years of research that no purely black-and-white examples had turned up… and finally, here it is.
+Love the way they applied the colors to the tubular mesh chain in order to get a checkerboard appearance.

-Now here’s a totally ‘new’ bracelet that I’d love to have seen (and snatched up!) when it was for sale.
-Chocolate-brown enameled fine flat mesh band (which would have wonderfully matched their chocolate brown mesh necklace that I do own….darnit!) with a dimensional circle enameled in a color that reminds me of coffee with just the right amount of milk.
+Now here’s a totally ‘new’ bracelet that I’d love to have seen (and snatched up) when it was for sale.
+Chocolate-brown fine flat mesh band (which would have wonderfully matched their chocolate brown mesh necklace that I do own) with a dimensional circle in a color that reminds me of coffee with just the right amount of milk.

 The metal is silvertone and the same two square accent pieces can be seen in the green necklace/bracelet set illustrated in my previous blog post.
 Bracelet length was noted as fitting a 6.5” wrist, with a 3/8” wide band which is slightly narrower than the flat mesh one used in the white and black bow choker.
 The circle is 1 1/8” in diameter and has a ribbed reverse as can be seen in the third photo.